 7. Group

-Let’s use it to total up the accidents by make and model.
+Let’s use it to total up the accidents by helicopter make and model.
 You start by passing the field you want to group on to the function.

 Hide code cell content